NieneB/InternshipReport/index.md

   <figcaption>Research area, location in the Netherlands and the municipalities</figcaption>
 </figure>

-Some of the field names are categorized in a previous study by the RCE .
+Some of the field names are categorized in a previous study by the RCE.
 The category explains the origin of the name, specifically; which environmental characteristic was of the most influence on the name creation.

 # Method